santiagoolivos/signatureapi-tutorials/powerautomate-generic/how-to-save-deliverables-sharepoint.md

 ---
-title: Save and notify when signed documents are saved in Sharepoint with SignatureAPI and Microsoft Power Automate
+title: Save and notify when signed documents are saved in SharePoint with SignatureAPI and Microsoft Power Automate
 ---

 ## Overview

-This tutorial demonstrates how to save signed documents in Sharepoint with SignatureAPI and Microsoft Power Automate.
-This tutorial is for Sharepoint Online, but the same flow can be used for any other type of files administration, like OneDrive, Azure Blob Storage, etc.
+This tutorial demonstrates how to save signed documents in SharePoint with SignatureAPI and Microsoft Power Automate.
+This tutorial is for SharePoint Online, but the same flow can be used for any other type of files administration, like OneDrive, Azure Blob Storage, etc.

 ### What You’ll Learn

 * How to trigger a flow with a signatureAPI trigger.
-* How to save signed documents in Sharepoint with the Microsoft Power Automate connector.
+* How to save signed documents in SharePoint with the Microsoft Power Automate connector.
-* How to notify when signed documents are saved in Sharepoint with the Outlook connector.
+* How to notify when signed documents are saved in SharePoint with the Outlook connector.

 ### The Problem

 In HR departments, it's common to send important documents like employment contracts, policy acknowledgements, or tax forms for electronic signature.
 However, sometimes:

 * Difficult to know when the document is completed.
-* The signed document is not saved in the correct Sharepoint folder.
+* The signed document is not saved in the correct SharePoint folder.

 When these issues happen, HR teams often don’t notice immediately, which leads to delays in onboarding or compliance processes.